elegant-scipy/elegant-scipy/markdown/ch8.markdown

 >  - (list of list -> list) with tz.concat
 >  - don’t get caught out:
 >     * iterators get consumed.
-So if you make a generator, do some processing, and then a later step fails, you need to re-create the generator.
+So if you make a generator object and do some processing on it, and then a later step fails, you need to re-create the generator.
 The original is already gone.
 >     * iterators are lazy; need to force evaluation sometimes.
 >  - when you have lots of functions in a pipe, it’s sometimes hard to figure out where things go wrong.